+Europe is centered more than 20 degrees further south in CAM3; again there is cancellation between meridional and zonal advection, but perhaps not quite as much as elsewhere.
 Near the east coast of Asia, the small scale variation in ERA-40 data (not found in CAM3) appears in the meridional advection bias.

 Peak values for the bias of the individual horizontal advection terms are about half peak values of each term for either dataset (CAM3 or ERA-40).
 This sizable bias is related to qualitatively small biases in the geopotential height field (not shown).
-Over Europe and adjacent regions the dipolar pattern seen in the bias (figs. 4c, f) results from the stronger flow being narrower in latitude across that region in CAM3.
+Over Europe and adjacent regions the dipolar pattern seen in the bias (Fig. 4c, f) results from the stronger flow being narrower in latitude across that region in CAM3.
 The reanalysis data have a more diffluent flow with a hint of a trough near the North African Atlantic coast that is not present in CAM3 and with more northward motion over the North Sea than in CAM3.
 A corresponding result is a 300 hPa geopotential height bias (not shown) of a trough over the North Sea and a ridge over North Africa.
 That height bias affects both the horizontal wind and vorticity gradient over the region.
-Those height bias properties of: stronger zonal flow and less northward flow on the north side of the jet stream are consistent with the CAM3 model tendency to have the NAST narrower (in latitude) and further south into Europe than in the reanalysis data.
+Those height bias properties of stronger zonal flow and less northward flow on the north side of the jet stream are consistent with the CAM3 model tendency to have the NAST narrower (in latitude) and further south into Europe than in the reanalysis data.
+In other words, the geostrophic flow bias from a narrower jet near the west coast of Europe results in a negative (positive) geopotential height bias over Europe (Northern Africa), with a corresponding positive (negative) vorticity bias as shown in Fig. 3i.
+This dipole vorticity bias also results in the dipole pattern in the advective tendency evident in Fig. 4.